Hiker claims he saw Brian Laundrie near Appalachian Trail

 Petito’s body was discovered near Grand Teton National Park in Wyoming on Sept.
 19. A Teton County coroner ruled the death a homicide but has not yet announced the cause.

-Fox News' Stephanie Pagones and Michael Ruiz contributed to this report.
+Fox News' Stephanie Pagones, Michael Ruiz and Kathleen Reushcle contributed to this report.